Dvlv/Pyle/README.md

 }
 ```

-See the examples folder for a detailed example
+See the examples folder for detailed examples

 ##Importing
 - Pyle requires a main.pyle file with a list of .pyle files to parse